Steve-Shambles/bg-remover-GUI/README.md

 Python requirements to run the code:
-(as far as I can tell, it's all a bit confusing for this noob)
+(as far as I can tell, it's all a bit confusing for this noob, pireqs says just backgroundremover and Pillow!)

 Pip3 install torch